 so as more than just a local disfunction

-Marianne is a very experienced physiotherapist and pelvic physiotherapist.
+Our guest today is Marianne.
+She is a very experienced physiotherapist and pelvic physiotherapist.
 Although she is 70 years of age, she still works two days a week in the clinic she founded because she loves what she does.
 In her working days she sees a lot of people with tailbone dysfunction and developed an expertise on treating them.
 After hundreds of patients treated, she built a lot of experience around this topic, which she also teaches about to other physiotherapists.

 What makes her approach different from most of the colleagues is that she approaches tailbone problems from a much wider perspective then what is taught in the courses.
 She incorporates next to the mechanics of the joints and influence of the pelvic floor muscles, also the psycho-emotional aspect, breathing and the influence of fascia on the tailbone.
 This wide scope brings the patients excelent results.